ltramos7/crowdTracker/README.md

 I would like to add JavaScript modules to separte the the user data from the breadth first search responsibilites.

+I would also like to create grammatically correct results dependent on the number of seperation degrees(i.e. "Separted by one degree" vs "Separated by two degrees")

+The project is initialized with five users and four connections.
+Currently, a connection search is done between `userOne` and `userFive`.

 ### Prerequisites
 - nodejs 15.7.0

 ### Project Install
-Have the backend server running first.
-Follow README instructions through this [roster_backend](https://github.com/ltramos7/roster_backend) repository, then return to this README and continue.

-- Clone the repository: `git clone https://github.com/ltramos7/roster_frontend.git`
+- Clone the repository: `git clone https://github.com/ltramos7/crowdTracker`
-- cd into `roster_frontend`
+- cd into `contactTracker``
-- run`npm install`

-### Start server
+### Run Application
-- run `npm start` or `yarn start`
+- run `node index.js`

-- port will open to http://localhost:5000/
+- Experiment with different results by changing the arguments of `breadthFirstSearch` on line 120.
+Current users are labled `userOne`, `userTwo`, `userThree`, `userFour`, and `userFive`.